Badbub15/creator-docs/content/en-us/studio/setup.md

 ---
-title: Roblox Studio setup
+title: Racing sim

-description: Explains how to install Roblox Studio on your system.
+description: Come to play racing sim we have fub things to do come on down and play racing sim
 ---

 Create immersive 3D experiences on Roblox with **Roblox Studio**, a free application available on Windows and Mac.